altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/gsrd/ug-gsrd-agx7f-soc.md

 ## Overview

-The HPS Baseline System Example Design demonstrate basic HPS functionality on the Altera® Agilex™ 7 FPGA F-Series Transceiver-SoC Development Kit (P-Tile and E-Tile)
+The Golden System Reference Design (GSRD) is a reference design running on the Agilex™ 7 FPGA F-Series Transceiver-SoC Development Kit (P-Tiles & E-Tile).

-The design is comprised of the following components:
+The GSRD is comprised of the following components:

-- Hardware Design
+- Golden Hardware Reference Design (GHRD)
-- HPS Software
+- Reference HPS software including:
   - Arm Trusted Firmware
   - U-Boot
   - Linux Kernel